Anthropology

 While often relegated to the margins, Oceania encompasses more than one-third of the globe, including a continent, thousands of islands, and the world’s largest ocean.
 Engages Australia, Melanesia, Micronesia, and Polynesia thematically through the framework of Indigenous sovereignty and ongoing legacies of colonization.
 Traces unbroken lineages of traditional knowledge and contemporary practice through topics such as tattoo, surfing, and navigational wayfinding.
 Highlights Indigenous scholarship, media, and political movements that assert cultural and political self-determination.
 Challenges students to confront existential threats, including nuclear testing and rising sea levels, in the process of imagining hopeful and sovereign Oceanic futures.

 Reading the relationship between Blackness and Americanness through texts from the African diaspora, this course takes W.E.B.
 Du Bois’s concept of double-consciousness and places it into a global conversation about Black experiences.
 “Black” and “American” are frequently viewed as “warring ideals,” implying that they are separate entities.
 However, they are also simultaneously lived and discussed as interwoven subjectivities that mutually shape and define the complex experience of being Black American.
 Using ethnographic, biographical, and fictional texts and media from the US, Caribbean, and Africa, the course explores how these broad concepts are defined, represented, and deconstructed.
 This multi-sited, multi-genre analysis pays close attention to the diversity of lived experiences, cultural representations, and political ideologies that fit under the umbrella of “American Blackness(es),” highlighting the ways the concept is defined from both inside and outside the US.
+This course originates in Africana Studies and is crosslisted with: Anthropology.
 (Same as: AFRS 3018)

 Cultures around the world maintain different stances about non-human animals.
 People eat meat or avoid doing so.
 Religions advocate veneration, fear, or loathing of certain animals.
 Domesticated animals provide us company, labor, and food.
 Wild animals are protected, studied, photographed, captured, and hunted.
 Animals inhabit novels, are featured in art, and adorn merchandise.
 Students read ethnographies, articles, animal rights literature, and children’s books; study museum collections; and examine animal themes in films and on the Web.
 Employing anthropological perspectives, students consider what distinguishes humans from other animals, how cultures are defined by people’s attitudes about animals, and what might be our moral and ethical responsibilities to other creatures.
+This course originates in Anthropology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 3920)

 Examines the relationship between toxicity and human habitation, focusing on how toxic environments compel us to live in, attend to, and craft otherwise worlds.
 Delves into anthropological theories and ethnographies of disorder, contamination, waste, material entanglement, and more-than-human embodiment.
 Explores the uneven distribution of toxic burdens in local, national, and global contexts and traces toxic flows to illuminate capitalist, colonial, racial, gendered and caste logics.
 Engages with emergent popular politics that rewrite contamination as collaboration.
 Encourages students to consider possibilities of life otherwise, amid toxic realms that exceed purely human instrumentalities yet archive all too human histories of social power.